 Fun Christmas Activities for Kids and Family

-- Have an Ugly Sweater Party This year, you may not be celebrating the season with big parties.
-But, you do not need an excuse to wear an ugly Christmas sweater.
-Designate a night at home for the entire family to wear their favorite Christmas sweaters.
+- Have an Ugly Sweater Party This is a party you can just do with your own family or you can include family and friends!
+Designate a night at home for the entire family to wear their favorite Christmas sweaters or plan a Ugly Christmas Sweater Party.
 Award prizes for the most creative outfit!

 - Make Your Own Tree Ornaments Get crafty this holiday by making your own Christmas ornaments.
 These DIY Snow Globe ornaments are so easy to put together!